Jahia/jahia-spam-filtering/README.md

     # requests.
 Note that these mappings are called before URL rewriting, so make sure they
     # are properly setup.
     spamBlacklistUrlMappings=/cms/*,*.do

+    # If this property is set, then when a node is marked as spam, it will also mark the parents
+    # of the specified types ONLY if they are single parents.
+    markSingleParentsOfTypes=jnt:topic

 REST API
 --------